Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Introduction

-Section 5 deals with extremality conditions for a TISGM.
-There are various approaches in the literature to sufficient conditions for extremality which can be reduced to a finite-dimensional optimization problem based only on the transition matrix, see the percolation method of \cite{MSW},\cite{Mos2}, the symmetric entropy method of \cite{FK}, or for the binary asymmetric channel the readily available bound of Martin \cite{Mar}.
-In this paper we employ the approach of \cite{MSW}, where the non-trivial part is the estimate of their constant $\gamma$ (controlling "percolation from outside to inside") for the case of our transition matrices.
-As in a particular temperature region there are many TISGMs which have different transition matrices which all lie in a neighborhood of transition matrix of the free measure, and we know that extremality holds for the latter, a continuity argument in particular provides us with a lower bound on the number of extremal TISGMs which have to occur.
+In this paper we employ the approach of \cite{MSW}.
+As in a particular temperature region there are many TISGMs which have different transition matrices which all lie in a sufficiently small neighborhood of the transition matrix of the free measure, and we know that extremality holds for the latter, a continuity (of parameters with respect to temperature) argument provides us with a lower bound on the number of extremal TISGMs which have to occur.